zama-ai/fhevm/README_COPROCESSOR.md

 The pre-computed contracts and account addresses/private keys are configured across all the components for this test setup.

+> ⚠️ **Warning**
+> This repository is intended for demonstration purposes only.
+> **Do not use any secrets** included here, such as those for the coprocessor API or wallets, in any production or serious deployment.
+> Secrets in this repository are hard-coded solely to simplify the setup process for demonstration.
+> In any real-world deployment, secrets must be managed securely—**never hard-coded in configuration files!**

 ## How the repository is organized ?

 - The docker compose folder contains all the files for KMS and coprocessor.